Parents Character In Child Custody Trials

 However, to a family law attorney or judge, that person’s case invariably reminds them of another divorce they once dealt with.
 Mind you, I am not minimizing the hardships of divorce or custody litigation.
 Rather, I am offering you the perspective held by both your attorney and your judge.

 The revelation about your ex-spouse that you thought would have a devastating impact will probably barely register a reaction from the judge.
 Please keep this in mind the next time you think that you have a “bombshell” that you want to reveal.

 Call AAA Family Law for Help

-If you want more perspective on custody litigation or need to hire a family lawyer, feel free to contact AAA Family Law at 407-260-6001 for a free thirty-minute initial consultation.
+If you want more perspective on custody litigation or need to hire a family lawyer, feel free to contact AAA Family Law at 407-260-6001 for an initial consultation.

 At that consultation I will first (a) listen carefully to your personal family law situation, (b) propose to you a plan of legal action to resolve your issues and achieve your objectives and (c) quote you a fixed retainer fee for the whole amount that your case will cost you before you make any payments or sign any contract, rather than an hourly rate that results in an unpredictable total cost to you.

 These are the ranges of attorney retainer fees for the types of family law cases mentioned on this page.
 The amount of the actual fee within these

 rages will depend on the degree of complexity of your case.